Use with Tracked Changes

 import { TrackedChanges } from '@tiptap-pro/extension-tracked-changes'

-import { ServerAiToolkit } from '@tiptap-pro/server-ai-toolkit'
+import { ServerAiToolkit } from '@tiptap/server-ai-toolkit'

 const editor = useEditor({